Sapiens – A Brief History of Humankind

 Genre – Popular Science, History

 A beautiful and gripping history of our entire species.
-Harari explains how our species (Homo Sapiens… wise human) was one of the multiple Homo (humans) species that walked on Planet Earth at least 2m years ago.
+Harari explains how our species (Homo Sapiens… wise human) was one of the multiple Homo (humans) species that walked on Planet Earth at least 2 million years ago.
 However, wherever Homo Sapiens went, we probably were responsible for the extinction of all other homos, and also of many other large mammals (mammoths, large kangaroos, marsupial lions, diprotodons).
 No wonder the author calls us “the banana republic dictator” and “ecological serial killer”.

 During the way, Harari teaches us startling facts: Did you know that while our brain is largely responsible to make us the planet’s most powerful creature, it is certainly not the most obvious evolution.
 2-3% by body weight, it consumes 25% of our total energy and hence a drain on our precious resources.
 The author conjectures that because we, by accident, discovered fire, it helped us eat cooked food and therefore use less energy in the intestines to digest (an ape needs 5 hours, we need only one).
 This energy therefore can be diverted to our brain.
-The other consequence of large brain was that our muscles atrophied, since the same energy that in an ape or lion goes to muscle building was fuelling our brain!
+The other consequence of large brain was that our muscles atrophied, since the same energy that in an ape or lion goes to muscle building was fueling our brain!

 Another interesting fact: We started walking upright – but this meant, over many generations, narrower hips to get the right gait.
 Which meant women could only give birth to kids with small heads.
-Natural selection consequently favoured earlier births.
+Natural selection consequently favored earlier births.
 While, for most animals, the babies are ready to run in few weeks or months, a human baby needs years of careful care.
 This also meant, over centuries, development of social ties, and the ability of humans to learn new things.

 Discussion on Agricultural to Domesticated animals: Harari is particularly unappreciative of the agricultural revolution which he calls history’s biggest fraud.
 He feels wheat has domesticated us, not the other way around, and that hunter-gatherers probably lived a better life than farmers.
 I disagree but still the arguments are fascinating (a pure cereal diet is bad for omnivores like sapiens).
 The portrayal of domesticated animals is particularly appalling: generations after generations, in our effort to domesticate sheep and lamb, the most aggressive ones got slaughtered early before they could give birth and pass their genes.
 Hence, over centuries, sheep became one of the most submissive creatures!